 How many items can I have made?
 Because we are not a factory, runs of over 500 units are typically not possible.

 How much will it cost?
 We do not take on projects with a budget less than $1000.
 Glass is a costly process, especially if the object is made by hand.
 Many inexpensive glasswares are made in oversea factories.
 Pricing is very dependent on the project.
 We generally start out with a ballpark figure and then work from there.
 Budgets typically include labor, equipment, and materials.

 How long does it take?
 Again timing is very dependent on the project.
 Once the form is submitted, please allow a processing time of 7 days.
-The minimum requirement is four to six weeks for any project.
+The minimum requirement is six to eight weeks for any project.